mpdairy/posh/README.md

           '[?g :group/sort-by ?sort-attr]]}])
 ```

-## (when-tx conn tx-pattern handler-fn)
+## when-tx

-`when-tx` sets up a listener that watches for a pattern match, then
+`(when-tx conn tx-patterns handler-fn)` sets up a listener that watches for a pattern match, then
 calls `(handler-fn matching-datom db)`.
 Right now it can't do queries
 in the pattern match.